khongten001/tidykit-fp/docs/TidyKit.Request.md

 end;
 ```

+## Testing and Development

+The TidyKit.Request module includes special features for testing environments:

+- Automatic detection of test runs based on command-line parameters
+- Fallback to HTTP when testing with httpbin.org URLs if SSL is not available
+- Detailed error messages for SSL initialization failures

+This ensures your tests can run successfully even on systems without OpenSSL installed, while still providing appropriate security warnings for production code.

 ## Best Practices

 1. Let the automatic memory management work for you - don't try to manually manage memory
 2. Always check StatusCode before accessing response data
-3. Use TryGet/TryPost for better error handling
+3. Use TryGet/TryPost for better error handling, especially for HTTPS requests
 4. Set appropriate timeouts for your use case
 5. Take advantage of the fluent interface for complex requests
 6. Let the code read like natural language descriptions
+7. For production applications requiring HTTPS, make sure to install the appropriate OpenSSL libraries
+8. In testing environments, be aware of the automatic HTTP fallback for HTTPS URLs